JayChrome/Machine-Learning-Course-6070/README.md

 <b>The libraries and source for the data are below:</b>

-In this section we are importing libraries
+<br>In this section we are importing libraries
-The OS module in Python provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory
+<br>The OS module in Python provides functions for creating and removing a directory (folder), fetching its contents, changing and identifying the current directory
-Import numpy allows us to turn our dataframe into an array Counter is an unordered collection where elements are stored as Dict keys and their count as dict value.
+<br>Import numpy allows us to turn our dataframe into an array
+<br>Counter is an unordered collection where elements are stored as Dict keys and their count as dict value.
-Sklearn naive bayes and metrics will help us run the model and get an accuracy score Import time allows us to work with time from subprocess import check_output gets the output of the calling program in python.
+<br>Sklearn naive bayes and metrics will help us run the model and get an accuracy score
+<br>Import time allows us to work with time
+<br>from subprocess import check_output gets the output of the calling program in python.

 <br>import os
 <br>import numpy as np